Salem, Oregon

 Home MenuYouth Opioid Prevention and Awareness

 For every 2,200 people, one young person aged 10 to 24 had to go to the emergency room in Oregon for an opioid overdose in 2024.
-This is affecting Salem’s youth and their families, and the dangerous street drug fentanyl is a big part of the problem.

-We need to get this number down to zero.
-Together, we can save lives.
+We need your help to get this number down to zero.

 Click the links on this page to learn more and find helpful resources.